alkalinecoffee/boris/README.md

   # target.connector.values_at('SELECT * FROM Win32_ComputerSystem')
   #

-  # finally, we can package up all of the data into json format for portability (the true argument
+  # finally, we can package up all of the data into json format for portability (the :pretty_print argument
   # tells the #to_json method to output the json with tabbed formatting)
   puts target.to_json(:pretty_print)